a-karma/Bogor_Workshop/DAY_3/Session3.md

 Extra ADMIXTURE exercise
 >
-> could you change the plots to be a better representation of the population clusters
+> could you change the plots to be a better representation of the  clusters